Kansas Science of Reading Professional Learning Course with LETRS®

 - Teachers will complete a self-paced asynchronous online course, reading from the LETRS® manual, and classroom application activities estimated to require 45-55 hours (approximately 2 hours per week) each school year.
 Unit Outcomes and Estimated Time to Complete Each Unit

-Free LETRS® training for Kansas PreK-3rd Grade Teachers in KSDE Accrediated Public and Private Schools.
+Free LETRS® training for Kansas Teachers in KSDE Accredited Public and Private Schools.

 LETRS® for Early Childhood Educators